-The model parameter file must be organized in the parameter tree format as discussed in section 3.1.2.6 of "NOTES ON ALGORITHMIC MODELING INTERFACE AND PROGRAMMING GUIDE", Section 10 of this document.
-The file must have 2 distinct sections, or sub-trees, 'Reserved_Parameters' section and 'Model_Specific' section with sections beginning and ending with parentheses.
-The complete tree format is described in the section 3.1.2.6 of the Section 10 of this document.
+The model parameter file must be organized in the parameter tree format as described in section 3.1.2.6 of "NOTES ON ALGORITHMIC MODELING INTERFACE AND PROGRAMMING GUIDE", Section 10 of this document.
+The file must contain a distinct section or sub-tree named 'Reserved_Parameters' beginning and ending with parentheses.
+The file may also contain another section or sub-tree named 'Model_Specific', beginning and ending with parentheses.
+The sub-trees 'Reserved_Parameters' and 'Model_Specific' are branches of the root of the tree.